Where to Watch FIFA World Cup 2026 in Nigeria

 |---|---|---|---|

-| SuperSport connected platforms | Will be updated soon | Phones, tablets, browsers, smart TVs, and supported streaming devices | HD where available |
+| SuperSport connected platforms | Expected with local rights | Phones, tablets, browsers, smart TVs, and supported streaming devices | HD where available |

-| New World TV digital routes | Will be updated soon | Television, browsers, and supported streaming apps where available | Will be updated soon |
+| New World TV digital routes | Expected with local rights | Television, browsers, and supported streaming apps where available | Expected with local rights |

 Best Devices to Watch FIFA World Cup 2026

-Nigeria Match Schedule & Time Zone
+Nigeria Survival Guide: Match Schedule & Time Zones

 Keep the World Cup 2026 match schedule ready on matchdays, then use the group standings to stay on top of the live tournament picture.